High School Sciences

 Text: Science Shepherd Biology, Scott Hardin

 This course provides a general understanding of life processes.
-Basics of the classification system; overview of each of the six kingdoms and some specifics of various phylum, classes and orders; simple chemistry; cell biology including cellular reproduction and genetics; evolution vs. creation; botany; and zoology will be covered.
-Additional topics include an introduction to various systems of the human body such as the digestive, respiratory, circulatory, skeletal, and muscular systems.
+Basics of the classification system; overview of each of the six kingdoms and some specifics of various phyla, classes, and orders; simple chemistry; cell biology, including cellular reproduction and genetics; evolution vs. creation; botany; and zoology will be covered.
+Additional topics include an introduction to various systems of the human body, such as the digestive, respiratory, circulatory, skeletal, and muscular systems.
 This course requires a great deal of vocabulary memorization.
 Monthly labs and occasional field trips are also required.
-This course may be taken at College Prep or Honors level.
+This course may be taken at the College Prep or Honors level.

 Anatomy and Physiology – one credit